kubernetes-sigs/kubespray/docs/vars.md

 * *kube_version* - Specify a given Kubernetes version
 * *searchdomains* - Array of DNS domains to search when looking up hostnames
 * *nameservers* - Array of nameservers to use for DNS lookup
-* *preinstall_selinux_state* - Set selinux state, permitted values are permissive and disabled.
+* *preinstall_selinux_state* - Set selinux state, permitted values are permissive, enforcing and disabled.

 ## Addressing variables